-A New Jersey cop went above-and-beyond to pay from out-of-pocket to help sustain a homeless family.
+A New Jersey cop went above and beyond to help sustain a homeless family.

 Officer Jonathan Librizzi responded to a call from Walmart in Garfield, where a woman and her adult son who lived in their car for two weeks with their service dog met him.

 The car had broken down and they could not go anywhere.
 She told the officer that none of the shelters wanted to help her for various reasons like overcrowding and not being able to take in a service dog.